This article explains how to enter Construction Industry Scheme (CIS) transactions into FreeAgent if you're a contractor.

 Let's say the bill is for £400 and you're going to pay your subcontractor £300 and then pay £100 to HMRC.

-When you pay your subcontractor, you'll see a payment of £300 coming out of your main bank account.
+When you pay your subcontractor, you'll see a payment of £300 coming out of your business bank account.

 Don't explain this as a bill payment.
-Instead, explain it as a transfer from your main account to the CIS bank account.
+Instead, explain it as a transfer from your business bank account to the CIS bank account.

 Navigate to the 'Banking' tab, select 'Bank Accounts' from the drop down menu and choose the CIS bank account from the list of accounts.

 Select 'More' and then 'Add Transaction' to enter a manual bill payment from the CIS bank account for £400, to pay the bill off in full.

 This is so that your accounts won't have a permanent unpaid bill sitting in Aged Creditors.

 When you pay the CIS tax from your main bank account, explain that as a Payment with type PAYE / NI, because that's how you'll pay HMRC.